podlomar/effml/README.md

 body {
   h1 { 'Hello, World!' }
   p {
-    'This is an example HTML document.'
+    'This is an example EffML document.'
-    'Another paragraph line.'
+    'It\'s awesome!'
     div {
       'Some text inside a div.'
     }